tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

 - ***2 Minute Drill***
   - Where and how can the company continue to grow fast?
   - La Quinta Motels started in Texas.
-Company successfully duplicated its formula in Arkansas & Louisiana.
+The company successfully duplicated its formula in Arkansas & Louisiana.
 Last year it added 28% more units.
 Earnings have increased every quarter.
 Plans rapid future expansion & debt isn’t excessive.
-Motels are low growth industry and very competitive but La Quinta has found something of a niche.
+Motels are a low-growth and competitive industry, but La Quinta has found a niche.
 Long way to go before it saturates the market.

 - ***Checklist***

-  - Percentage of sales – is a new fast growing product a large % of sales?
+  - Percentage of sales – is a new fast-growing product a large % of sales?
   - Recent growth rate – favour 20-25% growth rates.
 Be wary if growth is > 25%.
 Hot industries show growth >50%.
-  - Proof – has company duplicated its success in >1 city, for planned expansion to work?
+  - Proof – has the company duplicated its success in >1 city for planned expansion to work?
 Runway – does it still have room to grow?
-  - PE – is it high or low, vs, growth rate?
+  - PE – is it high or low vs growth rate?
   - Δ Growth rate – is expansion speeding up or slowing down?
-For companies doing sales via large, single deals, vs, selling high volume & low ticket items, growth slowdown can be devastating because doing more volume at bigger ticket sizes is difficult.
+For companies making sales via large, single deals, vs, selling high volume & low ticket items, growth slowdown can be devastating because doing more volume at bigger ticket sizes is difficult.
 When growth slows, stock drops dramatically.
-  - Institutional ownership / Analyst coverage – no presence is a positive, as growth expectations are still not captured in the Price or PE.
+  - Institutional ownership / Analyst coverage – no presence is positive, as growth expectations are still not captured in the Price or PE.

 - ***Portfolio Allocation %***

   - 30-40% Allocation in Magellan.
 Magellan’s allocation to Fast Growers was never >50%.
-  - 40% in Personal investor’s 10 stock portfolio
+  - 40% in Personal investor’s ten stock portfolio
-  - If looking for 10x stocks, likelihood increases as you hold more stocks.
-Among several, the one that actually goes the farthest maybe a surprise.
-The story may start at a certain point, with specific expectations, and get progressively better.
+  - If looking for 10x stocks, the likelihood increases as you hold more stocks.
+Among several, the one that goes the farthest may be a surprise.
+The story may start at a certain point with specific expectations and get progressively better.
 There’s no way to anticipate pleasant surprises.
   - More stocks provide greater flexibility for fund rotation.
 If something happens to a secondary company, it may get promoted to being a primary selection.

 - ***Risk/Reward***
   - High Risk – High Gain.
 Higher potential upside = Greater potential downside.
   - +10x / (-100%)
-  - Major bankruptcy risk for small fast grower’s via underfinanced, overzealous expansion
+  - Major bankruptcy risk for small, fast grower’s via underfinanced, overzealous expansion
-  - Major rapid devaluation risk for large fast growers once growth falters, because there’s no room left for future expansion
+  - Major rapid devaluation risk for large fast growers once growth falters because there’s no room left for future expansion

 # RISK MANAGEMENT